UniversalDependencies/docs/_u-overview/specific-syntax.md

 ~~~

 Exactly where the line is drawn between nominal clauses and clauses with an existential verb may be subject to language-specific variation and should therefore be specified in the language specific documentation.
 The set of verbs
 treated as copulas may also vary between languages but should be restricted to grammaticalized copulas where at most an aspectual dimension is added to the basic function of linking a non-verbal predicate to its subject.
+For other copula-like

-### Adverbial modifiers
+verbs (like "seem", "look", "appear" in English), the nominal predicate is treated as a secondary predicate (see below).

 ### Secondary predicates